Gregory Itzin: Television

-Itzin appeared in guest starring roles on various television shows like in the MacGyver episode "Final Approach" (1986).
+Itzin first appeared on television as a contestant on Whew! in 1979, then in guest starring roles on various television shows like in the MacGyver episode "Final Approach" (1986).
 He received a Tony Award nomination for his role in the Pulitzer Prize–winning play The Kentucky Cycle.
 In the movie Airplane!, Itzin played Religious Zealot #1.
 He had a small role in The A-Team episode "Wheel of Fortune" as Howard, an accountant at a casino.

 In 2005, Itzin joined the cast of 24, halfway through its fourth season, in the recurring role as Vice President Charles Logan.
 By the following season the character had become President and was expanded to become one of the leading figures in the storyline.
 Itzin received an Emmy nomination for Outstanding Supporting Actor in a Drama Series for this performance.
 He didn't have to audition for the role, since he had previously auditioned for a role during the second season of the show, and knew one of the producers.
 Itzin returned for four episodes in season six.
 Itzin returned for a story arc during the eighth season of the show to help President Allison Taylor keep the Peace Treaty alive.
 This resulted in an Emmy nomination for Outstanding Guest Actor in a Drama Series.
 Somewhat coincidentally, before this role, Itzin played a Presidential Candidate in a commercial for cheese products, who was deemed a "doofus" for not liking cheese.

 In 2007, he made a guest appearance as William Adama, Dick Tracy, and a police officer at Randy's Halloween night in an episode of Robot Chicken.

 Itzin has held recurring roles on popular TV series such as Friends as Theodore Hannigan, father of Mike Hannigan, Murder One, NCIS, and The Mentalist.
 He played the head of the unit in the latter for 13 episodes, before leaving to return to 24 for its final season.
 Itzin also appeared on Night Court, Matlock, Diagnosis: Murder, Jake and the Fatman, The O.C., Beverly Hills, 90210, Judging Amy, Boston Legal, CSI: Crime Scene Investigation, The Practice, The Pretender and the short-lived science fiction series, Firefly.
 He also portrayed John Ashcroft in the 2003 television movie DC 9/11: Time of Crisis.
 He had a recurring role on Covert Affairs.

 Itzin made his first Star Trek appearance in 1993, in the Star Trek: Deep Space Nine episode "Dax".
-He became a frequent Star Trek actor, playing five different roles in the various series over the years; his most recent Trek role was Admiral Black in Star Trek: Enterprise.
-He later guest starred on DS9 again, in the sixth-season episode "Who Mourns for Morn?".
+He became a frequent Star Trek actor, playing five different roles in the various series over the years, and guest starred on DS9 again in the sixth-season episode "Who Mourns for Morn?".
 He appeared as Doctor Dysek in the episode "Critical Care" in the 7th season of Star Trek: Voyager.
+His most recent Trek role was Admiral Black in Star Trek: Enterprise.